Yehzuna/jquery-schedule/README.md

 ]);
 ```

-Return a json with each period status
+Return a JSON with each period status

 ```json
 [